Iraqi Kurdish Forces' Destruction of Villages, Homes in Conflict with ISIS

 Human Rights Watch urged President Clinton to keep the promise he made in 1994 to ban antipersonnel landmines by joining the 1997 Mine Ban Treaty.

-"Clinton's Landmine Legacy," the 42-page report from Human Rights Watch, details U.S.
+"Clinton's Landmine Legacy," the 42-page report from Human Rights Watch, details U.S. policy and practice on antipersonnel mines and recommends a dozen steps the president should take before leaving office.

 Nearly four years ago, in May 1996, the United States began a search for alternatives to antipersonnel landmines so that the U.S. military could completely eliminate their use "as soon as possible."
-A little more than a year later, a target date of 2006 was established for fielding alternatives, thus permitting the U.S.
+A little more than a year later, a target date of 2006 was established for fielding alternatives, thus permitting the U.S. to join the 1997 Mine Ban Treaty (Ottawa Convention) at that time.

 U.S Companies and the Production of Antipersonnel Mines

 Despite the Clinton Administration's attempts to lay claim to the mantle of global leadership in the effort to ban antipersonnel landmines, the United States has refused to ban or even formally suspend the production of antipersonnel mines.
-From 1985 through 1996, the U.S.
+From 1985 through 1996, the U.S. produced more than four million new antipersonnel mines.

 Although the United Nations peacekeeping mission in Cambodia has been hailed as one of the mostsuccessful ever, the country was back at war even before the last of the peacekeepers left.
 The civilian population now faces a wide range of abuses from both the Khmer Rouge and the Royal Cambodian Armed Forces.